JohnJonathanRamos/videogamesalesdashboard/README.md

 4. Apply Strategies in terms of Platforms
 Focus toward cross-platform development between players, and use technological trends to maintain player retention and interest.
 5. Expand Regional Strategy

-# Raw Dataset Used

 While North America dominates the gaming market, significant opportunities exist in regions like Europe and Japan.
 Adapt marketing and localization strategies to meet the preferences of these regions.

+# Raw Dataset Used
+<a href="https://github.com/JohnJonathanRamos/videogamesalesdashboard/blob/main/Video%20Game%20Sales%20Dataset.zip">Raw Dataset</a>